Cubane: Reactions and derivatives

-Cubane is highly strained, but cannot decompose because the resultant cubene molecules are pyramidal alkenes, too high-energy for most elimination pathways.
+Cubane is highly strained, but cannot decompose: the resultant cubene molecules would be pyramidal alkenes, too high-energy for most elimination pathways.
 Certain metallic ions catalyze σ-bond rearrangement to cuneane:

 With a rhodium catalyst, cubane first forms syn-tricyclooctadiene, which can thermally decompose to cyclooctatetraene at 50–60 °C.

 The main cubane functionalization challenge is C-H bond activation.
 Cubenes still inhibit decomposition during radical substitution, but the reaction offers little control against oversubstitution.
 In polar reactions, cubane reacts somewhat similarly to arenes or other cluster compounds: it metallates easily.
 Cubane is slightly acidic, deprotonating about 63000 times faster than cyclohexane.

 Cubane substituents generally display normal reactivity.
 For example a Curtius rearrangement followed by organic oxidation converts to tetranitrocubane.
 However, electron-rich substituents such as alcohols can enable decomposition; they stabilize the cubene intermediate as a ketone (or equivalent) tautomer.

 Oxalyl chloride oxidizes cubane carboxamides to give a norcubane-furanone derivative.

 Hypercubane was predicted to exist in a 2014 publication.